The Best of Everything

 • Co-star Robert Montgomery later said of the film: "I barely remember the thing.
 Joan was fluttering all over the place, as usual.
 I just came in and did my work and went home at night until it was over."
 (JC: Essential Biography)

-Cheyney co-stars Frank Morgan and Jesse Ralph also appeared with Joan in 1935's I Live My Life; Morgan was Joan's father and Ralph was Joan's grandmother.
+Cheyney co-stars Frank Morgan and Jessie Ralph also appeared with Joan in 1935's I Live My Life; Morgan was Joan's father and Ralph was Joan's grandmother.

 Cheyney co-star Aileen Pringle ("Maria") was married to Mildred Pierce author James M. Cain during the time of MP's filming.